Amazon Connect Has No Built-In Payment Capture

 Your agents never hear, see, or handle card numbers

 The cost difference between SAQ-A and SAQ-D compliance is typically six figures annually.
-Shuttle costs $0.20 per transaction with no setup fees.
+Voice payments cost $0.20 per successful transaction with no setup fees, no per-seat fees, and no monthly minimums.
+Payment links are currently free (a new pricing model is coming).
+Full compliance documentation is in the security docs.

 Use Cases